 \subsection{Federated Learning}

 Federated Learning (FL) \cite{mcmahan2017communication} is a distributed machine learning approach where multiple clients collaboratively train a global model without centralizing their local datasets.
 Formally, $n$ clients collaborate to train a shared model by aggregating updates computed locally on distributed datasets ( $d_i \sim D, i \in \{1, \dots, n\}$).
-These updates are aggregated by the server (also called the aggregator) to create the global model $w$.
-We detail the training process at any epoch $t$ below; this series of steps is repeated until convergence or a predefined number of epochs ($t_{max}$) is reached. \begin{enumerate} \item \textbf{(Initialization Phase)} The server sends the global model $w_t$ to a subset of clients of size $s$. \item \textbf{(Training Phase)} Each client in the selected subset trains its copy of the global model on its dataset $d_i$ to generate its update $u_i$.
-The clients then send their update $u_i$ to the server. \item \textbf{(Aggregation Phase)} The server aggregates the clients' updates, yielding the new global model $w_{t+1}$. \end{enumerate} The standard aggregation rule is averaging (FedAvg \cite{mcmahan2017communication}), given by: $w_{t+1} = w_t + \frac{1}{s}\sum_{i}u_i$.
-However, alternative robust aggregation mechanisms exist, such as Krum \cite{blanchard2017machine} or Median-of-means \cite{minsker2023efficient}.
+These updates are aggregated by the aggregator to create the global model $w$.
+We detail the training process for any epoch $t$ below; this series of steps is repeated until convergence or a predefined number of epochs ($t_{max}$) is reached. \begin{enumerate} \item \textbf{(Initialization Phase)} The aggregator sends the global model $w_t$ to a subset of clients of size $s$. \item \textbf{(Training Phase)} Each client in the subset trains its copy of the global model on its dataset $d_i$ to generate its update $u_i$.
+The clients then send their update $u_i$ to the aggregator. \item \textbf{(Aggregation Phase)} The aggregator aggregates the clients' updates, yielding the new global model $w_{t+1}$. \end{enumerate} The standard aggregation rule is averaging (FedAvg \cite{mcmahan2017communication}), given by: $w_{t+1} = w_t + \frac{1}{s}\sum_{i}u_i$.